titus-chin/rooms-for-rent-in-malaysia/README.md

     |
     ├── activate.sh        <- Shell script to activate the virtual environment
     |
-    ├── app.py             <- Script to create a web app / dashboard
+    ├── app.py             <- Script to create a web app
     |
     ├── requirements.txt   <- The requirements file for reproducing the analysis environment
     |